pharo-mooc/AdvancedOODesignWithTDD/GlobalResources.md

 }.

 ```
-Note that we remove the logo so that we can see if the startup action got executed
+Note that the script removes the logo so that we can see if the startup action get executed.